acne diet

 Today, I’m here to talk to you guys about how diet can affect your skin and how a low glycemic diet could 'cure' acne.

-When it comes to diet, you really need to factor in your own individual experience, however there is more evidence that this type of diet called a low glycemic index diet can reduce acne.
-Research has shown that of the best diets for acne is a low GI or commonly known as low inflammation diet.
+When it comes to diet, you really need to factor in your own individual experience.
+Research has shown that one of the best diets for acne is a low GI or commonly known as low inflammation diet.
 A low inflammation or low GI ( Glycemic Index) Diet is correlated with fewer acne breakouts.

 glycemic index chart